Dying, Death

 Nicola Finch took her End-of-Life Doula training through Douglas College.
 She brings her online expertise, and her decades of involvement with deathcaring; personally and professionally.
 Nicola has a special interest in natural burial and death literacy through education.

-Some of the things we’re addressing locally are home funerals, legal issues & practices around end of life in BC, end of life planning (Advance Care Planning), End-of-life Choices, MAiD, a local Natural Burial Cemetery for people and pets, greener cremations, Coffin Clubs, building a stone barrow / pit house for ashes, dying at home, and home funerals.
+Some of the things we’re addressing locally are home funerals, legal issues & practices around end-of-life in BC, end-of-life planning (Advance Care Planning), End-of-life Choices, MAiD, a local Natural Burial Cemetery for people and pets, greener cremations, Coffin Clubs, building a stone barrow/pit house for ashes, dying at home, and home funerals.

 We invite you to join the conversation.
 Drop us a note if you would like to be on our mailing list for news and upcoming events.